 A container image is often built upon a base image that is a foundational layer including an operating system and other essential components.
 It’s crucial to understand what’s in the base image for a thorough security assessment.

-You can also set the label directly in your Dockerfile with a command like LABEL org.opencontainers.image.base.name="openjdk:17-slim"
+- Docker file label - Set the label directly in your Dockerfile with a command such as

 docker build -t tictactoe:latest --label "org.opencontainers.image.base.name=openjdk@sha256:eddacbc7e24bf8799a4ed3cdcfa50d4b88a323695ad80f317b6629883b2c2a78" .